 Trees in parks are sometimes grown as single specimens.
-However a common use was as avenue and boundary trees.
-Some of the largest and best such avenues can be seen now in the central London Royal Parks, in particular the eastern boundary of Hyde Park (alongside Park Lane), and along the south carriage drive in Kensington Gardens (between Princes Gate and the Albert memorial).
-Other similar plantings in other parks have generally not reached the impressive size of the preceding examples, but examples can be found throughout London.
+However a common use was as avenue trees and lines of boundary trees.
+Some of the largest and best avenues can be seen now in the central London Royal Parks, in particular the eastern boundary of Hyde Park alongside Park Lane, and along the south carriage drive in Kensington Gardens between Princes Gate and the Albert memorial.
+Other similar plantings in other parks have generally not reached the impressive size of the preceding examples, but good avenues and rows can be found in many places within and near London.

-While the proportion of planes as street trees varies between inner and outer London, it can be estimated that about a tenth of all street trees in Greater London are planes.
-Unfortunately, the tree grows too large for most roads, hence the trees get pruned heavily to the typical 'lollipop' shapes that residents will be familiar with (pollarded trees).
-In some instances, a more sympathetic, and more expensive pruning is carried out that leaves the tree looking more natural.
-The use of plane trees in roads is now being gradually reduced in favour of smaller trees.
+The proportion of planes as street trees varies across London, with more specimens of other species in outer London.
+However it can be estimated that about a tenth of all street trees in Greater London are planes.
+The tree can though grow too large for most roads and then will usually be pruned heavily.
+Often the pruning is to the typical 'lollipop' shapes that most residents will be familiar with (pollarded trees).
+In many places though, a more sympathetic pruning is carried out that leaves the tree looking more natural.

-Most varieties of plane trees form large trees.
-The different varieties look to differ somewhat in ultimate size.
+Most varieties form large trees, though they may differ somewhat in ultimate size.
 As most of the hybrid trees have probably not reached old age yet, the ultimate sizes are not yet known.
 Alan Mitchell (in 'Field Guide to the trees of Britain and Northern Europe') suggests that as planes around 300 years old are still in full vigour, plane trees are likely to grow to be the biggest trees in southern Britain in the future.

-Almost all the largest trees of London are of the hybrid London plane.
-Many of the largest specimens are in central London, in the Royal Parks and in some of the old city squares.
-Among the other large ones are the tree near the Ecology Centre at Carshalton, some trees in Ravensbury Park (Morden), and several in Kew Gardens.
+Almost all of the largest in London are of the hybrid London plane.
+Many of these are in central London, especially in the Royal Parks and in some of the old city squares.
+Trees elsewhere include the Barn Elms Plane, a tree near the Ecology Centre at Carshalton, some trees in Ravensbury Park (Morden), and several in Kew Gardens.
 Heights of some of these exceed 40 meters, and they form the largest trees in the capital.

 Some of the largest trees owe their great size not just to their age, but because of their good growing situations.
-The majority of the large specimens are near water, corresponding to the preferred riverine habitat of both parents.
-As a result, the pattern of occurrence of large trees in outer London follows its rivers and streams to some extent; witness the trees by the Thames in Richmond, Kew and Barnes, and by the river Wandle from Carshalton through Morden.
+A number are near water or in wet soils, corresponding to the preferred riverine habitat of both parents.
+As a result, the pattern of occurrence of large trees in outer London follows its rivers and streams to some extent; witness the concentration of such trees close to the Thames in Richmond, Kew and Barnes, and along the river Wandle from Carshalton through Morden.